Xilinx/VMC_Help/HDL/dsp48e1/README.md

 #### Length of b/bcin pipeline
-* Specifies the length of the pipeline for the b input whether it is read from b or `bcin`.
+* Specifies the length of the pipeline for the b input whether it is read from b or bcin.

 #### Length of acout pipeline
-* Specifies the length of the pipeline between the a/`acin` input and the `acout` output port.
-A pipeline of length 0 removes the register from the `acout` pipeline length.
-Must be less than or equal to the length of the a/`acin` pipeline.
+* Specifies the length of the pipeline between the a/acin input and the acout output port.
+A pipeline of length 0 removes the register from the acout pipeline length.
+Must be less than or equal to the length of the a/acin pipeline.

 #### Length of bcout pipeline
-* Specifies the length of the pipeline between the b/`bcin` input and the bcout output port.
+* Specifies the length of the pipeline between the b/bcin input and the bcout output port.
 A pipeline of length 0 removes the register from the bcout pipeline length.
-Must be less than or equal to the length of the b/`bcin` pipeline.
+Must be less than or equal to the length of the b/bcin pipeline.

 #### Pipeline c
 * Indicates whether the input from the c port should be registered.